Omni Calculator logo

 According to the Energy Information Administration, USA produces about 12% of the world's oil, which amounts to 2.7 billion barrels per day.
 That makes the United States one of the major oil-producing countries, up there with the likes of Saudi Arabia and Russia.
 However, the U.S. is also one of the biggest consumers of gasoline on a per capita basis, with approximately 1.22 gallons of gas per person daily.
 Gasoline is often regarded as a key driver of a country's economy.
 It is the main fuel used in passenger vehicles and the automotive fleets of small and large businesses.

 Let's take a look at a worldwide gasoline prices comparison (in U.S. dollars per gallon).
 The data comes from April 16th, 2018.
 Fuel prices vary from a few cents to over 7 dollars per gallon.
-Gas price in the U.S. placed at the level of $2.99, while in Germany it was considerably higher - $6.43.
-We can observe that generally, gas prices in Europe are much higher than in America.
+Gas prices in the U.S. were at the level of $2.99, while in Germany, they were considerably higher — $6.43.
+We can observe that, generally, gas prices in Europe are much higher than in America.
 Norway is the infamous world leader in gas prices at $7.82 per gallon.
 This is over 2.6 times more than in the USA and...
 261 times more than in Venezuela ($0.03).

 Gasoline prices over time